+[Rule 29 inserted in Gazette 17 Jun 2011 p.
+2159.]

 30. Standard timetable for cases commenced by writ

 (1) For the purposes of making orders and directions under this Division in relation to a case, each stage of the case listed in the Standard timetable to this subrule should be completed within the period stated as calculated from the date on which a defence (or if there is more than one defendant, the first defence) is filed.